 While annual reports and taxation are dealt with separately in many states, Alabama elects to combine them (at least with this particular tax; your business will likely owe taxes beyond the business privilege tax), meaning business owners file both simultaneously.
 But the filing process differs somewhat depending on the type of business you operate.

 The simplest way to understand annual reports and business privilege tax returns in Alabama is to familiarize yourself with the following forms.
 Once you do, you’ll know which forms you’ll need to submit to the Alabama Department of Revenue in any given year.

 - Alabama Business Privilege Tax Return and Annual Report for Corporations (form CPT): This form must be completed by C corporations and limited liability entities taxed as corporations.
 The form requires detailed information about a corporation’s net worth and earnings during the preceding tax period and a final calculation of the corporation’s business privilege tax burden.
-This form can be quite complicated, so we recommend reading the associated instructions and seeking the assistance of a qualified accounting professional.
+This form can be quite complicated, so we recommend reading the associated instructions and seeking the assistance of an accounting professional.

 - Alabama Business Privilege Tax Return and Annual Report for Pass-Through Entities (form PPT): This form is the equivalent to the CPT but intended for entities not taxed as corporations.
 These entities include S corporations, limited liability entities, and “disregarded entities” (such as a single-member Alabama LLC).
 This form is also somewhat complicated, so we recommend reviewing its instructions carefully and consulting a qualified accounting professional to complete it properly.